-5. Write blog or simply write down about your daily activities, moments and happenings.
+5. Write a blog, or simply jot down thoughts, daily moments, and reflections.

-8. Talk with people around you.
-Share your positive thoughts.
+8. Connect with people around you—share kind words and positive thoughts.

-10. Meditate and pray in the morning and before sleeping.
+10, Meditate or pray in the morning and before sleep to center your mind and spirit.

 To be happy is not only to be freed from the pains and diseases of the body, but from anxiety and vexation of spirit; not only to enjoy the pleasures of sense, but peace of conscience and tranquillity of mind.